 Depression comes in many different forms, like persistent depressive disorder (also known as dysthymia) which is a continuous long-term, chronic form of depression, postpartum depression, psychotic depression, seasonal affective disorder, and major depression.

-Prevention programmes have been very successful in decreasing depression.
-Active community methods to prevent depression involve school-based programmes enhancing positive thinking in children and adolescents.
-Also, interventions for parents of children with behavioural problems may diminish parental depressive symptoms and improve the outcomes for their children.
+Prevention programs have been very successful in decreasing depression.
+Active community methods to prevent depression involve school-based programs enhancing positive thinking in children and adolescents.
+Also, interventions for parents of children with behavioral problems may diminish parental depressive symptoms and improve the outcomes for their children.